 NOTE: No more than two currently serving CEOs may receive Life Member designation in the same year.

-Join us at #ACCE17 in Nashville on Tuesday, July 18 at 6 p.m. when we honor the work of these three individuals and their enduring influence and lifetime of service to the chamber profession.
+ACCE honored the work of these individuals and their enduring influence and lifetime of service to the chamber profession during #ACCE17 in Nashville on Tuesday, July 18.

 Larry A. Bowman, CCE